vmware-archive/nsxraml/md-version/nsxvapi.md

 2. Specify an IP pool to be used with the SVMs (available only if the partner registration indicates requirement of static IPs)
-3. Select portgroup (DVPG) to be used for each cluster (a default is pre‐populated for the user).
+3. Select portgroup (DVPG) to be used for each cluster (a default is pre-populated for the user).
-4. Select datastore to be used for each cluster (a default is pre‐populated for the user).
+4. Select datastore to be used for each cluster (a default is pre-populated for the user).
 5. NSX Manager deploys the components on all hosts of the selected clusters.